shaikabdulsajidali/django-notes-app/Jenkins_Learning.md

 - Always launch your agent first
 - Copy paste public key from controller to agent
 - Check security ports are enabled
-- On Stop & start of agent instance Modify Agent in jenkins (i.e., port (Host))
+- On Stop & Start of agent instance Modify Agent in jenkins (i.e., port (Host))